xaviergonzalezarriolaliza/HubOS_XGA/README.md

 # HubOS_XGA Playwright Test Suite

+## Credentials & Environment Variables

+Sensitive credentials (such as login details) should **never** be committed to git.
+Store them in a `.env` file in the project root.
+This file is already included in `.gitignore` and will not be tracked by git.

 ## Overview
 This repository contains end-to-end Playwright tests for the HubOS Guest in Touch login functionality.
 The tests are designed to ensure robust coverage of all login scenarios, including A/B UI variants, edge cases, and error handling.